-We’ve all heard of Salesforce, Hubspot, or MailChimp.
-They have truly ushered the era of increasing SaaS growth.
-SaaS or Software-as-a-service, simply put, is when users avail the software on a subscription basis.
-With multiple advantages like security, less storage space, flexibility, accessibility among others, SaaS models have proven extremely fruitful for businesses to grow, improve customer satisfaction and customer experience.
+We’ve all heard of Salesforce, HubSpot, or Intuit Mailchimp.
+They have truly ushered in the era of increasing SaaS growth.
+Software-as-a-service (SaaS), simply put, is when users avail the software on a subscription basis.
+With multiple advantages like security, less storage space, flexibility, and accessibility among others, SaaS models have proven extremely fruitful for businesses to grow, improve customer satisfaction and customer experience.

 SaaS growth can be explained due to the tremendous results achieved via usage in marketing, customer success, sales, and storage.
 SaaS businesses can be compared to plants.
 Living, providing, evolving, growing, and contracting when the time comes.
 And as the business grows, customers also come and go.
 These churn rates can impact your business and place limitations on market expansion and growth.